mohisen/bonsai-simulink/README.md

 ## Virtual Environments (optional)

-If you want to use a virtual environment like virtualenv, you need to validate that Matlab is using the same python version that is active in your virutal environment.
+Python virtual environments isolate Python libraries installed for a specific project from your system-wide Python installation.
+Virtual environments are useful if you frequently work with a variety of Python programs.
+If you want to use a virtual environment like virtualenv with Simulink, you need to validate that Matlab is using the same Python that is active in your virtual environment.

+Linux & macOS instructions

     which python

 Open Matlab